-To test our research model, we conducted a mediated multi-level polynomial regression procedure (based on the procedures described by Zhang, Wang, & Shi, 2012) and response surface modeling (Edwards & Parry, 1993) using the SAS 9.4 MIXED procedure.
+To test our research model, we conducted a mediated multi-level polynomial regression procedure (based on the procedures described by Zhang, Wang, and Shi [72] and response surface modeling [64] using the SAS 9.4 MIXED procedure.
 We accounted for non-independence among team members with the same leader by applying random intercept polynomial models.
 Specifically, the dependent variables–leadership effectiveness (H1) and individual consideration (H2)–were regressed on five polynomial terms: leaders’ global identity, leaders’ local identity, their squares, and their multiplication product.
 Next, to test the nature of the relations between balanced and unbalanced identity types, we conducted additional analyses.
-First, based on the procedure developed by Lee & Antonakis (2014), we tested equality between predicted values of the criteria (leadership effectiveness / individual consideration) at the four corner points, to examine whether the predicted values at the “balanced corner” points (glocal and marginal) are significantly higher than the values at the “unbalanced corner” points (global and local).
+First, based on the procedure developed by Lee and Antonakis [67], we tested equality between predicted values of the criteria (leadership effectiveness / individual consideration) at the four corner points, to examine whether the predicted values at the “balanced corner” points (glocal and marginal) are significantly higher than the values at the “unbalanced corner” points (global and local).
 We used the ESTIMATE statement of SAS MIXED procedure to estimate the differences between the values of both leadership effectiveness and individual consideration in different corners of the response surface, and conduct an approximate t-test, to test the significance of these differences.

 Second, we tested the curvatures of the interest lines that connect the four corner points (namely, the balanced and unbalanced identity types) along the edges of the response surface.
-For this purpose, we developed equations to test the curvature significance of these four lines based on work by Cohen, Nahum-Shani and Doveh (2010) (see Appendix A).
-Next, for lines with significant curvature, we also tested the tangent slopes along these lines (based on the procedure presented by Lee & Antonakis, (2014).
+For this purpose, we developed equations to test the curvature significance of these four lines based on work by Cohen, Nahum-Shani and Doveh [73] (see Appendix A).
+Next, for lines with significant curvature, we also tested the tangent slopes along these lines (based on the procedure presented by Lee and Antonakis [67].
 Each tangent slope equals to the slope of the tangent line drawn at a specific point along an interest line.
 This allowed us to examine the functional form of interest lines with greater precision.

-To test our third hypothesis according to which individual consideration mediates the joint effect of leaders’ global and local identities on their perceived leadership effectiveness, we followed recommendations to confirm this hypothesis by proving significant relationship between the independent variable (X) and the outcome (Y) through the mediator (M) (Memon, Cheah, Ramayah, Ting, & Chuah, 2018; Preacher & Hayes, 2004; Zhao, Lynch, & Chen, 2010).
+To test our third hypothesis according to which individual consideration mediates the joint effect of leaders’ global and local identities on their perceived leadership effectiveness, we followed recommendations to confirm this hypothesis by proving significant relationship between the independent variable (X) and the outcome (Y) through the mediator (M) [74–76].

-To evaluate the statistically significant indirect effect, we used the block variable method (Edwards & Cable, 2009; Zhang et al., 2012).
+To evaluate the statistically significant indirect effect, we used the block variable method [72,77].
 Accordingly, to obtain a single coefficient that represents the joint effect of the five polynomial terms (leaders’ global identity, leaders' local identity, their squares, and their multiplication), the five terms were combined into a block variable, which is their weighted linear composite.
 The joint indirect effect of global and local identities on perceived leadership effectiveness, through individual consideration, was calculated as the product of (a) the standardized regression coefficient of the block variable on individual consideration and (b) the standardized regression coefficients of individual consideration on leadership effectiveness, in the presence of the direct effects of leaders' global and local identities.
-We used the Monte Carlo method (Preacher & Selig, 2012) to create 95% confidence intervals that assessed the indirect effect, with 20,000 replications, since this method can be applied while accommodating the interdependence induced by the clustering of our data (Lachowicz, Sterba, & Preacher, 2015).
+We used the Monte Carlo method [78] to create 95% confidence intervals that assessed the indirect effect, with 20,000 replications, since this method can be applied while accommodating the interdependence induced by the clustering of our data [79].

 Results